 Click here to read more about clinical trials.

 Some examples of treatments being studied include:

-Target abnormal pathway signaling caused by a specific mutation in the JAK2 gene.
-Several JAK inhibitors are now in clinical trials and are showing effectiveness in reducing spleen size and improving anemia and symptoms such as night sweats and fatigue.
-These potential treatments include CYT387, SAR302503 (TG101348), AZD1480, CEP-701, SB1518 and LY2784544.
+- JAK Inhibitors target abnormal JAK pathway signaling, which is present in all MF patients, largely due to either JAK2, CALR or MPL mutations.
+Several JAK inhibitors are now in clinical trials and are showing effectiveness in reducing spleen size and symptoms such as night sweats and fatigue and possibly improving anemia.
+These new treatments include momelotinib (CYT387), pacritinib (SB1518) and NS-018.

 - Histone deacetylase (HDAC) inhibitors play an important role in the regulation of gene expression.
 A clinical study of panobinostat (Farydak®), which is approved by the FDA for the treatment of multiple myeloma, in combination with ruxolitinib in patients with MF is ongoing.
 Pracinostat is another HDAC inhibitor that is being studied in combination with ruxolitinib.

 - Antifibrotic agents interfere with the process of tissue repair and fibrosis.
 PRM-151 is an antifibrotic therapy that is being tested in MF.
 Lysin oxidase like-2 antibody is another antifibrotic medication that is being studied in a clinical trial.